KafuiAdaku/simple_shell/README.md

 # Testing

-Your shell shouuld work like this in interactive mode:
+Your shell should work like this in interactive mode:
 ```
 $ ./hsh
 ($) /bin/ls